wcfjeffrey/jeffreywoo-finance-ai-model/README.md

 <img src="assets/JeffreyWooFinance6.png" alt="JeffreyWooFinance6" width="1200" height="800" />

 ## ⚖️ Disclaimer
-**JeffreyWooFinance** provides AI-driven insights for informational purposes only.
-It does not replace professional financial expert's advice.
+**JeffreyWooFinance** provides AI-driven insights for informational, educational, and demonstration purposes only.
+It does not constitute professional financial, investment, or legal expert's advice.

+AI‑generated predictions, analyses, and recommendations are based on historical data and machine learning models.
+They are not guarantees of future performance and may contain errors or omissions.

+Always consult a qualified financial professional before making any investment or business decisions.
+The developer assumes no liability for any losses or damages arising from the use of this app.

+Use at your own risk.

 ## 👤 About the Author
 Jeffrey Woo — Finance Manager | Strategic FP&A, AI Automation & Cost Optimization | MBA | FCCA | CTA | FTIHK | SAP Financial Accounting (FI) Certified Application Associate | Xero Advisor Certified